-organic chemistry, by varying the substrate (carbon electrophile) the leaving group, and the nucleophile we can construct a huge array of different compounds.
+The carbonyl is higly polarized $\ensuremath{\text{The S}{N}2}$ reaction is a mainstay of organic chemistry, by varying the substrate (carbon electrophile) the leaving group, and the nucleophile we can construct a huge array of different compounds.
 Another very important type of compound that has an electrophilic carbon (i.e. a carbon that is subject to nucleophilic attack) is one which contains a carbonyl group (C=O).
 The carbonyl group is highly polarized, with a large δ + on the carbon.
-This can be rationalized by the idea that there are two bonds to the electronegative oxygen and therefore the oxygen has even more tendency to pull electrons away from the carbon than single bonded would. a oxygen visualize this is to draw resonance structures for the carbonyl group as shown, where the electrons from the double bond are now located on the O. We will come back to how to draw resonance forms in much more detail later.
+This can be rationalized by the idea that there are two bonds to the electronegative oxygen and therefore the oxygen has even more tendency to pull electrons away from the carbon than single would. a bonded oxygen visualize this is to draw resonance structures for the carbonyl group as shown, where the electrons from the double bond are now located on the O. We will come back to how to draw resonance forms in much more detail later.